chrispwolf/night-tripper-platen/content/chapters/coming-soon.md

 ## Priorities
 Planned additions to Night Tripper, coming soon.
 * Randomized starting personal items for PCs
-* Tables of example trade goods in each category.
+* Tables of example trade goods in each category
-* More insider and outsider encounters.
+* More insider and outsider encounters
 * Example VIPs
 * Example opportunities
 * An example star map to launch or inspire your campaign